unixsysdev/llmflow/README.md

 **Distributed queue-based application framework with self-optimization capabilities**

-LLMFlow is a revolutionary framework that implements a novel architectural pattern where applications are built from composable atoms and molecules, communicating entirely through queues, with built-in self-optimization using LLM-based analysis.
+LLMFlow is a "framework" that implements a novel architectural pattern where applications are built from composable atoms and molecules, communicating entirely through queues, with built-in self-optimization using LLM-based analysis.

 ## 🚀 Key Features